precice/dumux-adapter/README.md

 - `wget` or `git` to download the DuMuX-preCICE adapter.
 - Optional: [`dune-subgrid`](https://www.dune-project.org/modules/dune-subgrid/) allows for modified grid geometries.
+- Optional: [MkDocs](https://www.mkdocs.org/) if one wants to build the user documentation locally.
+The user documentation can also be found [online](https://dumux-precice-adapter.readthedocs.io).
+- Optional: [Doxygen](https://www.doxygen.nl/) if one wants to build the API documentation locally.

 The DuMuX-preCICE adapter should build fine if DuMuX, preCICE and their dependencies are installed.